 ii.
 In this list several things were important.

-· Who the people were was important (specific names were mentioned).
+· Each individual was important (specific names were mentioned).

-· What families they came from was important (many family heads are named).
+· Which families they came from was important (many family heads were named).

-· Their gifts to support the work were important (they are specifically listed towards the end of the chapter).
+· Their gifts to support the work were important (they were specifically listed towards the end of the chapter).

 c.
-These sought their listing among those who were registered by genealogy, but it was not found: Some could not be priests until their lineage was determined.
-In the Old Testament, one could not be a priest unless it was established that they descended from Aaron, the brother of Moses, and the first high priest over Israel.
+These sought their listing among those who were registered by genealogy, but it was not found: Some men could not be priests until their lineage was determined.
+In the Old Testament, you could not be a priest unless it was established that you were descended from Aaron, the brother of Moses and the first high priest over Israel.

 i.
-The walls weren’t all that important; what was important was the benefit the walls could have in the lives of God’s people (enabling them to live in peace and security).
+The walls weren’t all that important; what was important was the benefit the walls provided for God’s people, enabling them to live in peace and security.

 ii.
-The building work wasn’t all that important; what was important was the benefit the building work had in the lives of God’s people (teaching them to work hard, work together, work through adversity and attack, and work till the job is done).
+The building work wasn’t all that important; what was important was the benefit the building gave to God’s people.
+The building work taught them to work hard, to work together, to work through adversity and attack, and to work till the wall was done.